focalpoint94/HI_Proj/Documentation/README.md

 # User Instructions
 The website has `About`, `Implementation`, `Diagnosis`, and `References` Section.
 The actual analysis is in the `Diagnosis` Section, where the user will upload the image to be analyzed.
 For testing purposes, the user can use any of the four images in the directory `/test_data`.

+# Startup and Configuration Files
+1. `requirements.txt`
+2. `Dockerfile`
+3. `server.py`

+Above are necessary startup and configuration files.
+We talk more about how to utilize these files in UserManual file.

 # How to Deploy Locally

 1. Execute '`pip install -r requirements.txt`' inside the main HI_PROJ directory to install necessary dependencies.